FRC4607/Scouting-App/docs/widgets.md

 # => [[0.725, 0.669], [0.224, 0.769], [0.99, 0.362]]
 ```

+### Picture Upload

+A image/video upload widget.
+The user can upload an image or video from their device or directly take a picture/video with their device camera.

+**Type String:** `pictureupload`

+**Exports:** The name of the file(s) uploaded.
+The file name contains the scouter name, team number, and a unique ID to make up the file name.
+The scouter name and team number come from other widgets in the same configuration JSON file where the pictureupload widget is used.
+Make sure to at least have input widgets named "Scouter Name" and "Team Number" somewhere within the same file (this is configured this way by default).

+If multiple images/videos are uploaded through the same widget instance, they are delimited by commas in the exported value.

 ### Stopwatch

 A stopwatch widget.
 Can be used to record elapsed time and laps.